HuyaneMatsu/Koishi/README.md

     - `log-sticker` - Log sticker creation, modification and deletions.
     - `log-user` - Log joining and leaving users.
     - `reaction-copy` - Allow messages to be copied to other channels using reactions.
+    - `reaction-role`- Assign or remove roles from users when they react on selected messages with selected emojis.
     - `touhou-feed` - Send touhou images to specific channels based on configuration.
     - `welcome` - Send welcome messages fot joining users.
 - `/clear` - Delete a batch of messages.